-To be considered for a Danida fellowship under Danida Capacity Development Support Programme, the candidate must meet certain requirements – read more below.
+To have an application considered, the candidate must meet certain requirements – read more below.
 For information on how to apply, click here.

 Fellowships will primarily be granted to staff from organizations in growth and transition countries involved in the Strategic Sector Cooperation Facility.
 Nationals from developing countries who are working in organizations affiliated with Danida supported programmes/projects including government, private sector, and civil society employees are also eligible to some of the DFC capacity development activities.

 People employed in an advisory capacity, e.g. employees of firms acting as advisors; implementing bodies for Danida or the programme country, are not eligible for a fellowship.